samclarke/SCEditor-MyBB/README.md

 All the plugin settings can be changed by going to `Admin CP -> Configuration -> Settings -> SCEditor`.

+### Reporting issues

+If you find any bugs with this plugin please report them to the [GitHub issues page](https://github.com/samclarke/SCEditor-MyBB/issues/).

 ## License

 SCEditor MyBB plugin is licensed under the [GNU GPL](http://www.gnu.org/licenses/gpl.html) license.